The Desert Museum Docents

 What is Docent training like?

-Trainees meet at the Museum for a three-hour class, two weekday mornings each week for fifteen weeks (some classes are all day sessions).
-The first week consists of four morning orientation sessions.
+Trainees meet at the Museum for a four hour class, two weekday mornings each week for fifteen weeks (some classes are all day sessions).
+The first week consists of four morning orientation sessions that cover the museum’s history and mission, interpretation and customer service.
 The classes are taught by Museum curatorial staff and educators.
-The curriculum is coordinated by the Interpretive Program Manager, Marie Long, and focuses on such areas as causes of deserts, geology of the Sonoran Desert, ecological concepts, the flora and fauna of the region (with emphasis on desert adaptations and interrelationships), interpretive methods and Museum philosophy.
+The curriculum is coordinated by the Associate Director of Conservation Education & Science, Marie Long, and focuses on desert ecology, geology, botany, entomology, mammalogy, ornithology, herpetology, people of the Sonoran Desert and ecological concepts.

-The course is taught in the Museum's Education Building classrooms and on the museum grounds.
-Trainees are required to spend time on the Museum grounds, observing docent tours and interpretive presentations.
-Trainees must receive passing scores on section quizzes, mid-term and a final exam.
+The course is taught in the Museum's Education Annex classrooms and on the museum grounds.
+Trainees are required to spend time on the Museum grounds, observing docent interpretations, co-interpreting and completing written assignments.
+Trainees must complete all assignments, receive passing scores on the mid-term and a final exam and successfully lead a desert discovery tour and saguaro interpretation.
 Trainees are expected to attend all classes.
 They may miss no more than three sessions, and these must be made up.
 Upon successful completion of the course, trainees attend a graduation ceremony and receive diplomas as they are welcomed into the Museum family.
-You are welcome to browse through the most recent course outline, though the course changes from year to year.